Marians Pahars: Southampton

 After an indifferent start to the following season, he came off the bench to score the winner away to Bolton Wanderers on 15 September 2001.
-He scored at a regular rate over the next three months including the winner in a 1–0 victory over Charlton Athletic on 24 November – Saints first win in their new St Mary's Stadium.
+He scored at a regular rate over the next three months including the winner in a 1–0 victory over Charlton Athletic on 24 November – the Saints' first win in their new St Mary's Stadium.

-Unfortunately, after the New Year the goals dried up again but he finished the season with his best total for the Saints of 16 goals in League and FA Cup.
-Pahars’ 16 goals and 14 from strike partner James Beattie meant that the duo had the second best strike rate in the Premiership.
+Unfortunately, after the New Year, the goals dried up again, but he finished the season with his best total for the Saints of 16 goals in League and FA Cup.
+Pahars' 16 goals and 14 from strike partner James Beattie meant that the duo had the second best strike rate in the Premiership.

-In the summer of 2002, Pahars required a hernia operation, which forced him to miss the whole of pre-season and although he scored a penalty in a 1–0 home win over Everton on 11 September he never fully recovered from his injury.
+In the summer of 2002, Pahars required a hernia operation, which forced him to miss the whole of pre-season and although he scored a penalty in a 1–0 home win over Everton on 11 September, he never fully recovered from his injury.
 His early season was rather stop-start and was not helped by the suspension for receiving a red card at home to Manchester City on 5 October.
-He then severely injured an ankle in November 2002, which kept him out for most of the rest of the season with another operation on the eve of the FA Cup Final to round off a miserable 2002–03 season.
+He then severely injured an ankle in November 2002, which kept him out for most of the rest of the season, with another operation on the eve of the FA Cup final to round off a miserable 2002–03 season.

 The start to the 2003–04 season was again hampered by injury and comebacks for the reserves were ruined by injury recurrences.
-He did manage to play the closing minutes as Latvia claimed a place at Euro 2004.
-With that as an added incentive to get himself fully fit he found himself back in the Saints starting line up for 3 successive games which all ended in victories.
-His first goal of the season – and in more than a year – came at home to local rivals Portsmouth on 21 December 2003 in a 3–0 home win when he curled a superb right footer into the bottom right corner.
+He did manage to play the closing minutes, as Latvia claimed a place at Euro 2004.
+With that as an added incentive to get himself fully fit, he found himself back in the Saints starting line up for three successive games, which all ended in victories.
+His first goal of the season – and in more than a year – came at home to local rivals Portsmouth on 21 December 2003 in a 3–0 home win, when he curled a superb right footer into the bottom right corner.